adm1nKirill/Animals_2/googletest-master/googletest/docs/faq.md

     This makes it difficult to keep side effects from escaping one test and contaminating others, making debugging difficult.
 By using fixtures, each test has a fresh set of variables that's different (but with the same names).
-Thus, tests are kept independent of each other.
+Thus, tests are kept independent of each OTHER.
 2. Global variables pollute the global namespace.
 3. Test fixtures can be reused via subclassing, which cannot be done easily with global variables.
 This is useful if many test suites have something in